Taking action on smoking and health

 The purpose of TARS is to:

-So far 34 TARS have been delivered throughout Scotland to 301 individuals and tailored these for 26 organisations at a venue and time of the organisations choice.
+So far 36 TARS have been delivered throughout Scotland to 320 individuals and tailored for 26 different organisations, at a venue and time of each organisation's choosing.
 Sessions last around an hour, and can be a stand-alone event or embedded into other events (e.g. team meetings, development days).

-We are prioritising the promotion and delivery of tailored TARS to organisations and services, until March 2017, around the following areas:
+We are prioritising the promotion and delivery of tailored TARS to organisations and services around the following areas:

 If you work in any of these areas as an employer or volunteer, please do get in touch to arrange a TARS and enhance your organisation's efforts to help improve the well-being of the communities you support.